 Do I have a cavity?

 If you experience pain when eating something cold or sweet, and the pain goes away fairly quickly, you may have a cavity.
 If it is a cavity, the sooner you get it taken care of, the less severe the damage will be.
 A toothache that is not sensitive to cold may have another cause.
-See us at Dental Associates of Delaware in our Hockessin office, Brandywine office, and Middletown office for proper diagnosis and treatment.
+See us at Dental Associates of Delaware in our Hockessin office, Brandywine office, Middletown office, Newark office, and Wilmington office for proper diagnosis and treatment.

 What causes tooth decay?